getify/You-Dont-Know-JS/types-grammar/ch1.md

 | :--- |
 | Work in progress |

 In Chapter 1 of the "Objects & Classes" book of this series, we confronted the common misconception that "everything in JS is an object".
-We now circle back to that topic, and again dispell that myth.
+We now circle back to that topic, and again dispel that myth.

 Here, we'll look at the core value types of JS, specifically the non-object types called *primitives*.